-A ramp device may be used in lieu of a mechanical lift if the ramp meets all the requirements of the Americans with Disabilities Act (ADA) as found in 36 CFR §1192.23, Vehicle ramp.

-A ramp device that does not meet the specifications of ADA, but does meet the specifications of paragraph C of this section, may be installed and used, when, and only when, a power lift system is not adequate to load and unload students having special and unique needs.
-A readily accessible ramp may be installed for emergency exit use.
-If stowed in the passenger compartment, the ramp must be properly secured and placed away from general passenger contact.
-It must not obstruct or restrict any aisle or exit while in its stowed or deployed position.

-All specially equipped school buses shall provide a level-change mechanism or boarding device (e.g., lift or ramp), complying with paragraph B or C of this section, with sufficient clearances to permit a wheelchair user to reach a securement location.
+All specially equipped public school buses shall provide a level-change mechanism or boarding device (e.g., lift ), complying with paragraph B or C of this section, with sufficient clearances to permit a wheelchair user to reach a securement location.

-B. Vehicle lift and installation .
+B. Vehicle Lift and Installation.

-General: Vehicle lifts and installations shall comply with the requirements set forth in FMVSS 403 (Platform Lift Systems for Motor Vehicles), and FMVSS 404 (Platform Lift Installations in Motor Vehicles).
+General: School bus lifts and installations shall comply with the requirements set forth in FMVSS 403 (Platform Lift Systems for Motor Vehicles), and FMVSS 404 (Platform Lift Installations in Motor Vehicles).

-2. Design loads: The design load of the lift shall be at least 800 pounds.
+2. Design Loads: The design load of the lift shall be at least 800 pounds.
 Working parts, such as cables, pulleys and shafts, which can be expected to wear, and upon which the lift depends for support of the load, shall have a safety factor of at least six, based on the ultimate strength of the material.
 Non-working parts, such as platform, frame and attachment hardware that would not be expected to wear shall have a safety factor of at least three, based on the ultimate strength of the material.

-3. Lift capacity: The lifting mechanism and platform shall be capable of operating effectively with a wheelchair and occupant mass of at least 800 pounds.
+3. Lift Capacity: The lifting mechanism and platform shall be capable of operating effectively with a wheelchair and occupant mass of at least 800 pounds.

-4. Controls: (See 49 CFR 571.403, S6.7, Control systems.)
+4. Controls: ( see 49 CFR 571.403, S6.7, Control systems).

-5. Emergency operations: (See 49 CFR 571.403, S6.9, Backup operation.)
+5. Emergency Operations: (see 49 CFR 571.403, S6.9, Backup operation).

-6. Power or equipment failures: (See 49 CFR 571.403, S6.2.2, Maximum platform velocity.)
+6. Power or Equipment Failures: (see 49 CFR 571.403, S6.2.2, Maximum platform velocity).

-7. Platform barriers: (See 49 CFR 571.403, S6.4.7, Wheelchair retention.)
+7. Platform Barriers: (see 49 CFR 571.403, S6.4.7, Wheelchair retention).

-8. Platform surface: (See 49 CFR 571.403, S6.4.2, S6.4.3, Platform requirements.)
+8. Platform Surface: (see 49 CFR 571.403, S6.4.2, S6.4.3, Platform requirements).

-9. Platform gaps and entrance ramps: (See 49 CFR 571.403, S6.4.4, Gaps, transitions and openings.)
+9. Platform Gaps and Entrance Ramps: (see 49 CFR 571.403, S6.4.4, Gaps, transitions and openings).

-10. Platform deflection: (See 49 CFR 571.403, S6.4.5, Platform deflection.)
+10. Platform Deflection: (see 49 CFR 571.403, S6.4.5, Platform deflection).

-11. Platform movement: (See 49 CFR 571.403, S6.2.3, Maximum platform acceleration.)
+11. Platform Movement: (see 49 CFR 571.403, S6.2.3, Maximum platform acceleration).

-12. Boarding direction: The lift shall permit both inboard and outboard facing of wheelchair and mobility aid users.
+12. Boarding Direction: The lift shall permit both inboard and outboard facing of wheelchair and mobility aid users.

-13. Use by standees: Lifts shall accommodate persons who are using walkers, crutches, canes or braces, or who otherwise have difficulty using steps.
+13. Use by Standees: Lifts shall accommodate students who are using walkers, crutches, canes or braces, or who otherwise have difficulty using steps.
 The platform may be marked to indicate a preferred standing position.

-14. Handrails: (See 49 CFR 571.403, S6.4.9, Handrails.)
+14. Handrails: (see 49 CFR 571.403, S6.4.9, Handrails).

-15. Circuit breaker: A resettable circuit breaker shall be installed between the power source and the lift motor if electrical power is used.
+15. Circuit Breaker: A resettable circuit breaker shall be installed between the power source and the lift motor if electrical power is used.
 It shall be located as close to the power source as possible, but not within the passenger/driver compartment.

-16. Excessive pressure: (See 49 CFR 571.403, S6.8, Jacking prevention.)
+16. Excessive Pressure: (see 49 CFR 571.403, S6.8, Jacking prevention).

-17. Documentation: The following information shall be provided with each vehicle equipped with a lift:
+17. Documentation: The following information shall be provided with each school bus equipped with a lift:

 a.
-A phone number where information can be obtained about installation, repair and parts.
-(Detailed written instructions and parts list shall be available upon request.)
+A phone number where information can be obtained about installation, repair and parts (detailed written instructions and parts list shall be available upon request).